-How To Throw a Puppy Party – 11 Ideas For Socialising Puppies
+How To Throw Puppy Parties – 11 Ideas For Socialising Puppies

 Some good some awful!

-But a puppy party is a solid way to get your little pooches social skills heading in the right direction!
+But a pup party is a solid way to get your little pooches social skills heading in the right direction!

 Read on to see 11 simple but great ideas to get your newest member of the family kick started on being a star pup.